mjibson/mjibson.github.io/_posts/2016-02-29-moggio-multi-source-music-player.markdown

 this music listening.
 No more clicking into the Google Music or Soundcloud tab just to hit pause or next.

 Lastly I wanted this application to be in Go.
-This had all kinds of hard problems, and was lots of fun to build.
-I called it mog because 1) it's a **M**usic player, 2) it's written in **GO**, 3) and Mog is the name of a character from one of the Super Nintendo games I most enjoy listening to.
+All these requirements together had all kinds of hard problems, and was lots of fun to build.

 # Cross-Platform Desktop Interface